Posted on

 What is Coenzyme Q10 as a Heart Healthy Supplement?

-Is it Coenzyme Q10 as a heart healthy supplement worth all the hype?
+Is Coenzyme Q10 – a heart-healthy supplement worth all the hype?

-CoQ10 was discovered in 1957 and has been noted in the scientific literature as a significant antioxidant, along with supporting many health issues, and body systems.
+CoQ10 was discovered in 1957 and has been noted in the scientific literature as a significant antioxidant, supporting many health issues and body systems.

 Exploring the Science: What is Coenzyme Q10?

-Coenzyme Q 10, also known as ubiquinone, or CoQ10, is a naturally occurring compound in your body.
-It’s found in every cell and is integral for their normal functioning.
+Coenzyme Q 10, or ubiquinone or CoQ10, is a naturally occurring compound in your body.
+It’s found in every cell and is integral to their normal functioning.
 Plants also have CoQ10.
-The Encyclopedia of Nutritional Supplements, authored by Michael T. Murray, ND., notes that vegetarians have a considerably higher level of CoQ10, over omnivores (1).
+The Encyclopedia of Nutritional Supplements, authored by Michael T. Murray, ND., notes that vegetarians have a considerably higher level of CoQ10 than omnivores (1).

 CoQ10 is a fat-soluble molecule, which means it is stored in parts of the cell that contain fats – mainly the mitochondria.